 Temporary van insurance allows you to get covered on someone else’s van on a short-term basis.
 Policies differ dependent upon the insurance provider, but typically you could get from 1 hour to 30 days cover.

-It’s a useful and flexible option to have, for instance if you’re moving to a new house and lucky enough to have a friend who has a van you could borrow you would be able to get covered on it and save the extra expense of hiring a vehicle.
+It’s a useful and flexible option to have, for instance if you’re moving to a new house and are lucky enough to have a friend who has a van you could borrow you would be able to get covered on it and save the extra expense of hiring a vehicle.

 What are the benefits of short-term van insurance?